Vegan Cold Soba Noodle Salad with Sesame Ginger Dressing

 - Simple Summer Succotash

-- 1 package package of soba noodles (pure buckwheat if gluten free)
+- 1 package soba noodles , gluten free if needed

-- 4 cups shredded purple cabbage about 1/4 medium cabbage
+- 4 cups shredded purple cabbage, about 1/4 medium cabbage.
+Use 2 cups for low FODMAP recipe.

-- 1 cup snap peas sliced on diagonal
+- 1 cup snap peas, sliced on the diagonal (omit for low FODMAP)

 - Boil soba noodles according to package instructions.
 Drain and rinse thoroughly with cold water, while gently tossing noodles, to stop the cooking and cool them down.
 Drizzle a tiny bit of avocado oil on the noodles and toss to help prevent them from sticking.